ONE DAY IN TAKAYAMA, JAPAN

 Grafton Street

-It’s also a great area to watch street performers and buskers, especially during the summer.
+It’s also a great for watching street performers and buskers, especially during the summer.
 Some well-known musicians started their career while busking here, such as Bono, U2’s lead singer.
 He also plays here every year on Christmas Eve, to help the homeless people of Dublin.
 How cool is that?

 St. Stephen’s Green Shopping Centre

-Next, check out St. Stephen’s Green Shopping Centre (St Stephen’s Green, Dublin, D02 HX65), which has many European and Irish chain stores, like Game Stop, Flying Tiger, Butler’s, Eason Books, United Colours of Benetton, and Carroll’s Irish Gifts.
+Next, check out St. Stephen’s Green Shopping Centre, which has many European and Irish chain stores, like Game Stop, Flying Tiger, Butler’s, Eason Books, United Colours of Benetton, and Carroll’s Irish Gifts.

 The latter sells jewelry, Irish-style (shamrock) clothing, chocolates, tea towels, green Leprechaun top hats, bookmarks, and more!
 We also like the design of this shopping centre, especially the large clock and all the balloons!